Read by Timothy Pabon

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around September 13, 2022.
 This date is subject to change due to shipping delays beyond our control.

-The New York Times bestselling author of Woke Inc. makes the case that the essence of true American identity is to pursue excellence unapologetically and reject victimhood culture.Hardship is now equated with victimhood.
+The New York Times bestselling author of Woke Inc. and a 2024 presidential candidate makes the case that the essence of true American identity is to pursue excellence unapologetically and reject victimhood culture.Hardship is now equated with victimhood.
 Outward displays of vulnerability in defeat are celebrated over winning unabashedly.
 The pursuit of excellence and exceptionalism are at the heart of American identity, and the disappearance of these ideals in our country leaves a deep moral and cultural vacuum in its wake.

 But the solution isn’t to simply complain about it.
 It’s to revive a new cultural movement in America that puts excellence first again.